Piano Lessons In The Comfort Of Your Home

 Being able to play the piano considerably well depends on how much you practice.
 To progress quickly, you should be able to practice every day for at least 15 minutes.
 See our tips for being a better pianist.

 If you aim to play songs comfortably, you may get to a good level in 2 to 3 years.
-If being a concert pianist is your goal, it can take more hours, even decades or work.
+If being a concert pianist is your goal, it can take more hours, even decades of work.
 What’s important is having the motivation to refine your skills!

 Can parents sit in on piano lessons?

 Absolutely!
-We understand that children might be hesitant in going to piano lessons for the first few weeks, and we allow parents to sit in to observe and encourage them as they practice.
+We understand that children might be hesitant to go to piano lessons for the first few weeks, and we allow parents to sit in to observe and encourage them as they practice.

 How long should you practice for your piano lessons?